 Step 4

 Once you’re done with the polishing process, you can start waxing your car’s exterior.
-Waxing creates an additional protective layer on your car’s paint, which can prevent your car from oxidation process in the future.
+Waxing creates an additional protective layer on your car’s paint, which can prevent your car from the oxidation process in the future.

 Step 5